omgmog/omgmog.github.com/_posts/2012/2012-10-11-a-simple-stacked-paper-sheets-effect-with-css3.md

 title: A simple 'stacked paper sheets' effect with CSS3
 tags: [css, web-development, guide]
 archived: true
+archived_comments:
+- author: "guido"
+  date: February 04, 2013
+  content: |
+    very nice ! are you the one who posted that on code.io ?
+I was looking for it since then :) thank you
+- author: "Ryan Hall"
+  date: April 23, 2014
+  content: |
+    One caveat is that if you wrap the stack in a parent div with a background color, that background color will hide the bottom pieces of paper.
+This is because those are being positioned absolutely with a negative z-index.
+One way I found to fix this is to add `position: relative; z-index: 0;` to the parent div.
+Example: http://jsfiddle.net/YZ62u/8/
 ---
 This is just a short post about an unobtrusive CSS3 effect that I"ve used on some projects lately.
 Using the `::before` and `::after` CSS pseudo elements and some CSS3 styles you can make a simple HTML element look like a stack of paper sheets.